Governor of Rhode Island

-The governor of Rhode Island is the head of government of the U.S. state of Rhode Island and serves as commander-in-chief of the state's Army National Guard and Air National Guard.
+The governor of Rhode Island is the head of government of the U.S. state of Rhode Island and serves as commander-in-chief and Captain-General of the state's Army National Guard and Air National Guard.
 The current governor is Dan McKee, a member of the Democratic Party.
 In their capacity as commander of the national guard, the governor of Rhode Island also has the title of captain general.
 Rhode Island is one of the few states that currently does not have a governor's mansion or other official residence.

 Qualifications

 The following are the requirements to be elected Governor of Rhode Island: